WestDRI/wgpages/content/julia/julia-01-intro.md

 In Unix a **process** is the smallest independent unit of processing, with its own memory space -- think of an instance of a running application.
-The operating system tries its best to isolate processes so that a problem with one process doesn’t corrupt or cause havoc with another process.
+The operating system tries its best to isolate processes so that a problem with one process doesn't corrupt or cause havoc with another process.
 Context switching between processes is relatively expensive.

 A process can contain multiple **threads**, each running on its own CPU core (parallel execution), or sharing CPU cores if there are too few CPU cores relative to the number of threads (parallel + concurrent execution).
 All threads in a